daniestevez/gr-satellites/docs/source/command_line.rst

 used).
 This allows other applications to connect to ``gr_satellites`` and receive decoded frames using the KISS protocol.

+By default the KISS server will only bind on ``127.0.0.1`` and listen to requests from localhost only.
+If access from other computers on the network is needed, the ``--kiss_server_address`` parameter can be used to specify the address to bind to.
+For instace, if ``--kiss_server_address ''`` or ``--kiss_server_address 0.0.0.0`` is used, the server will bind to 0.0.0.0 and listen to requests from all addresses.

 ZMQ PUB socket
 """"""""""""""